VladRudchik/Boxing_punches_classification/README.md

 ## Formulation of the problem
 ### Task:
-Create a system that will highlight and classify the boxer's punches during training (training combat and individual punches).
+Create a system that will detect and classify the boxer's punches during training (training fight and individual punches).

 For this purpose it is necessary to: